MohammedAlghazali/React-Docs/README.md

 # React-Docs

-## check the branches to see the content
+## use JSX in a project to be ready for development